 Everything we make is reinvested back into our company.

 We have consciously developed our business model in order to secure our production sustainably in the long term.
 We aim for growth in order to expand our teams and production sites, and work inside more prisons, and provide opportunities for more women.

-Our earnings are reinvested into our business model, to ensure improvements in current practices as well as in long term solutions.
-For our impact and production, we invest in new materials, new equipment, salaries, training workshops, skills development and infrastructure inside the workplace, as well as travels to visit our team in Thailand and Peru.
+Our earnings are reinvested into our business model, to ensure improvements in current practices as well as in long-term solutions.
+For our impact and production, we invest in new materials, new equipment, salaries, training workshops, skills development and infrastructure inside the workplace, as well as travel to visit our team in Thailand and Peru.

 Business development is key to our company’s growth.
 By this, we mean marketing, design and product development, and all of our business operations.
 The more we grow, the more impact and awareness we can create.

-We also use our available resources to invest in our next production.
-By this, we mean expanding our team, and outlining the norms, rules and responsibilities of our practices in a way that we can communicate these with our different stakeholders.
-We are currently working on establishing our third production outside of prison in Thailand in order to employ women upon their release.
+We also use our available resources to invest in our next production facility.
+By this, we mean expanding our team and outlining the norms, rules, and responsibilities of our practices in a way that we can communicate these with our different stakeholders.
+We are currently working on establishing our third production site outside of prison in Thailand in order to employ women upon their release.